ewolff/continuous-delivery-book.com/index.md

 Eberhard Wolff , a Fellow at innoQ in Germany, has more than 15 years of experience as an architect and consultant working at the intersection of business and technology.
-He gives talks and keynotes at several international conferences, has served on multiple conference program committees, and has written more than 100 articles and books.
-His technological focus is on modern architectures—often involving cloud, continuous delivery, DevOps, microservices, and NoSQL.
+He gives talks and keynotes at international conferences, has served on multiple conference program committees, and has written more than 100 articles and books.
+His technological focus is on modern architectures—often involving cloud, Continuous Delivery, DevOps, microservices, and NoSQL.
 He is author of
 [Microservices: Flexible Software Architecture](http://microservices-book.com).